mcc-us/bookkeeping/_pages/glossary.md

 title: glossary
 ---

-1. *Accounting Cycle*: **"Record, process, report"**, The cyclical process of recording, analyzing, and reporting financial transactions over a specific period.
+The definitions are abbreviated and abridged.

-2. *Accounts*: A "container" that tracks specific assets, liabilities, equity, income, or expenses.
+1. *Accounts*: A "container" that tracks specific assets, liabilities, equity, income, or expenses

+1. *Accounting Equation*: A = L + E

+1. *Accounting Cycle*: **Record, process, report**

 3. *Account form balance sheet*: A balance sheet that lists assets on the left and liabilities and owner’s equity on the right (see also Report form balance sheet).

+3. *ADIP*: "Additional Paid In Capital", This is an owner's equity act title.

 4. *Adjusting entries*: Fixing incomplete or inaccurate records at the end of an accounting period, ensuring the proper accounts and values are entered. (**Cleaning up the financials before reporting**)

 5. *Adjustment*: A change made to an account that reflects its true, or updated balances at the end of a period. (**"updates to keep things accurate"**)

+6. *ALORE*: = Assets, Liabilities, Owner's Equity, Revenue, Expenses

 6. *Audit Trail*: **"breadcrumbs leading to the source"**, A sequential chain of evidence (documents, entries) showing the origin and flow of information.
 Document numbers, check numbers, account reference numbers, dates, companies/individuals used and equipment bought or sold should be listed.